-Flintshire County Council’s Cabinet will review and note the Welsh Language Annual Report when it meets on Tuesday, 16 June.
+Flintshire’s Cabinet will be asked to approve the Welsh Language Annual Report when it meets on Tuesday, 15 June.

 The Council has a statutory duty to publish an annual report setting out how it has met the 171 Welsh Language Standards (WLS) set in September 2015 by the Welsh Language Commissioner.

 The Welsh Language Annual Report provides an opportunity to set out what the Council has done to meet the standards and showcase exemplars of good practice.
 There have been some positive areas of achievement during the year: